Skip to Content

 There are certain medications you are currently taking that would make you have nausea and vomiting.

-Then again, if you’ve been diagnosed with cancer, chemotherapy drugs will cause you to feel nauseous.
+Then again, if you’ve been diagnosed with cancer, chemotherapy drugs often cause nausea and vomiting.
 Usually, anti-nausea drugs are given to ease nausea and vomiting when on these medications.
+Cancer.gov

 4. Stomach flu